Tito Ortiz: Poker

-While Ortiz describes his poker playing as a hobby, in March 2017 he placed 22nd in the $5,300 No Limit Hold'em PokerStars Championship Main Event in Panama.
-Additionally, he has appeared on Shark Cage, Live at the Bike, and has participated in a number of private tournaments.
+While Ortiz describes his poker playing as a hobby, and in March 2017, he placed 22nd in the $5,300 No Limit Hold'em PokerStars Championship Main Event in Panama.
+Additionally, he has appeared on Shark Cage, Live at the Bike, and a number of private tournaments.

+Tito's Cantina

+In late summer 2023, Ortiz opened Tito's Cantina Tequila Bar & Grille in Cape Coral, Florida.